viswahybridagile/Hello-world/README.md

 # Hello-world
-This repository is to test the functionalities and the capabilities of Github as a version control system
+This repository is to test the functionalities and the capabilities of Github as a version control platform

 I was successful in creating a new branch and this is so fascianting . wow!